 Pilbara Towns and Colonial Past

 Karratha is the gateway to the Pilbara region in Western Australia.
-The pretty port town of Dampier sits just 20 kilometres to the west, with the historic pioneering settlements of the Point Samson Peninsula and the mining town of Port Hedland to the east.
+The pretty port town of Dampier sits just 20 kilometres to the west and the mining town of Port Hedland to the east..
+Proclaimed in 1866, Roebourne is the oldest settlement in the North West.Visit the heritage listed Old Roebourne Gaol, home to the vistor centre and historical museum.
+Cossack is a ghost town and has many beautifully restored historical buildings which offer an insight to the hardships and successes of the first settlers.
 Travel inland and you’ll experience the unique communities of the rugged outback, from Tom Price, the highest town in Western Australia, to Marble Bar, the hottest town in the country.

 View a detailed Pilbara map and start planning your trip.